chantal-delcarmen/adoptify-pet-finder/README.md

 ```

 ### 🔄 Running the Project Next Time
-If the project is already set up, you can skip the build step and simply start the containers:
+If the project is already set up and no code changes were made, you can skip the build step and simply start the containers:

 ```bash
 cd adoptify-pet-finder  # Ensure you're in the root directory